The Grand Hotel Leicester

-The hotel has always been considered one of Leicester's most prestigious, but arguably its heyday was during Victorian times.
+Over the following decades, the hotel has undergone a number of changes in ownership and name.
+The Grand Hotel was designated Grade II listed building on the 14th of March 1975.
 The hotel is in an area designated as a Heritage Action Zone, allowing the securing of a grant from Historic England in 2022 to return the hotel entrance and frontage shops to their original Victorian appearance.